Mathumeena-20/Fullstack-Interview-QA/Interview_Preperation/Backend/Java-springboot/Section 2 — OOP (Object-Oriented Programming)/README.md

 ---

 ## 🔥 Bonus Scenario-Based Questions
-Create an interface Vehicle with methods start() and stop().
-Implement it with Car and Bike.
+1. Create an interface `Vehicle` with methods `start()` and `stop()`.
+Implement it with `Car` and `Bike`.
-What is the difference between abstract class vs interface?
+2. What is the difference between an abstract class and an interface?
 Give code examples.
-Write a program showing runtime polymorphism using method overriding.
+3. Write a program showing runtime polymorphism using method overriding.
-Model a Library system using OOP concepts.
+4. Model a Library system using OOP concepts.
-Why is composition preferred over inheritance?
-Explain with a class example.s?
+5. Why is composition preferred over inheritance?
+Explain with a class example.
-You are designing a payment system.
+6. You are designing a payment system.
 How would you apply OOP principles?
-Show how you implemented polymorphism in your current/previous project.
+7. Show how you implemented polymorphism in your current/previous project.
-When would you prefer composition over inheritance?
+8. When would you prefer composition over inheritance?
-How do SOLID principles relate to OOP?
+9. How do SOLID principles relate to OOP?
-How does Java handle multiple inheritance via interfaces?
+10. How does Java handle multiple inheritance via interfaces?

 ---